-Justice AK Patnaik, who stepped down as a SC judge after serving for two decades, said: “Many competent people were ignored and those close to SC Collegium members were chosen as there was no objective assessment for the selections.”
+Justice A K Patnaik, who stepped down as a Supreme Court judge a couple of years ago after serving as a judge in various capacities for two decades, had this to say: “Many competent persons have often been ignored and those who were close to members of the SC Collegium were chosen because there was no objective assessment whatsoever while making the selections.”